 You can see our unit's label here.

 The Sony ZV-E10 is a little better than the Canon EOS M50 Mark II.
 Unlike the Canon camera, the Sony has an unlimited recording time limit.
 It also has a better battery life and supports USB charging.
-It's a much better option for 4k recording as well since it offers more frame rates, and it can shoot 4k / 24p video without a crop, whereas the Canon can only record 4k / 24p with a severe 1.5x crop.
+It's a much better option for 4k recording as well since it offers more frame rates and can shoot 4k / 24p video without a crop, whereas the Canon can only record 4k / 24p with a severe 1.5x crop.
 Finally, the Sony camera has a more reliable autofocus system.

 The Canon EOS M50 Mark II and the Sony α6000 are both solid beginner mirrorless cameras.
-Even though it's older, the Sony holds its own against the Canon, with a faster max burst rate, better battery life, and a wider range of available lenses.
+Even though it's older, the Sony holds its own against the Canon, with a faster max burst rate, a better battery life, and a wider range of available lenses.
 However, the Canon offers 4k video recording (albeit with a severe crop and limited frame rates), a more reliable autofocus system, a higher-resolution viewfinder, and a much easier-to-use menu system.

 The Sony ZV-1 and the Canon EOS M50 Mark II are different camera types.
 The Sony is a compact small-sensor camera, while the Canon is an interchangeable lens mirrorless camera with a larger APS-C sensor.
 The Canon is more versatile for photography since you can use different lenses.
 It also has an electronic viewfinder and a more intuitive menu and control scheme.
 That said, it can only shoot 4k video with a severe 1.5x crop and has fewer high-speed frame rate options than the Sony, though it has a slightly better battery life and doesn't suffer from overheating issues.